arifwn/sainsmograf/contents/posts/2017-01-15-introducing-tiny-suspender-a-tab-suspension-extension-for-chrome.markdown

 The Chrome dev team has performed various optimization with great results.
 Chrome hogs less resources now, which is great for casual users.
 But for users who open dozens and dozens of tabs at the same time (even hundreds!), this improvement is not enough.
 That's why we rely on tab suspender extensions such as The Great Suspender to reduce Chrome's CPU and memory usage when it has so many background tabs.

 I've been using The Great Suspender for a while, and it actually works great.
 One day, I decided I want to build a suspender extension on my own, and the result is [Tiny Suspender](https://chrome.google.com/webstore/detail/tiny-suspender/bbomjaikkcabgmfaomdichgcodnaeecf).
 It actually has been released in Chrome Web Store for a while now.
 It even gather ~250 users so far.
 Thanks to feedbacks from those brave users (they're essentially alpha-testing the extension on their own!), Tiny Suspender finally has all features I ever want.
-In fact, without those users I'll probably would leave Tiny Suspender in barely usable state (since it was good enough for my own use).
+In fact, without those users I probably would leave Tiny Suspender in barely usable state (since it was good enough for my own use).
 Thanks a lot guys!

-### So what so special about Tiny Suspender?
+### So what's so special about Tiny Suspender?

 Usual features you would expect from a suspender plugin: